tap349/tap349.github.io/_posts/2017-04-04-postgresql-troubleshooting.md

 - `invalid value for parameter "TimeZone": "UTC"`

-  should by fixed by restarting service or the whole system according to SO.
+  should be fixed by restarting service or the whole system according to SO.

 - `command not found: psql`

-  `psql` must have symlink in _/usr/local/bin_ directory (it has been added to `PATH` in _~/.zshenv_ in my case) - it's gone now for some mysterious reason.
+  `psql` must have a symlink in _/usr/local/bin/_
+  (it has been added to `PATH` in _~/.zshenv_ in my case) - it's gone now for some mysterious reason.